mwilliamson/kotlin-shed-b-compiler/README.md

   * Function bodies can be deferred, but should be checked on first use

 * Use canonical representation for Unicode comparisons?

+* Consider how to handle functions that have multiple non local return effects
+  * Forbid?
+  * Allow if different, non-overlapping types?
+How to distinguish them in type system and implementation?